hugospinelli/typetree/README.rst

 - :python:`max_lines`: Maximum number of lines to be printed.
 For the GUI, it is the maximum number of rows to be displayed, not including the extra ellipsis at the end.
 Can be disabled by setting it to infinity.

+Additionally, there is a helper class :python:`Format` which contains configuration templates for common object types.
+Currently, the templates are:

+- :python:`Format.DOM`
+- :python:`Format.HTML`
+- :python:`Format.XML`

+These templates can be passed to the parameter :python:`config`.

 **GUI**